technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 07/Lab 07 - Create a Flow to Route Helpdesk Requests to Different Mailboxes Based on Language.md

+---
+lab:
+  title: Lab 7 - Create a Flow to Route Helpdesk Requests to Different Mailboxes Based on Language
+  description: In this lab, participants successfully created a Power Automate flow to streamline helpdesk requests by routing emails based on language detection and using GPT to summarize the content.
+By integrating automation into the email workflow, the lab demonstrated how to efficiently manage communication across multiple teams or departments based on language triggers.
+The exercise also showed how to use GPT within Power Automate to enhance productivity and reduce manual sorting.
+This solution helps organizations improve workflow efficiency and reduce the response time for helpdesk inquiries.
+  duration: 15 minutes
+  level: 100
+  islab: true
+  primarytopics:
+    - Power Automate
+---

 # **Lab 7 - Create a Flow to Route Helpdesk Requests to Different Mailboxes Based on Language**

 **Objective:** The objective of this lab is to guide participants